Susana Mendoza: State representative (2001–2011)

 In 1998, Mendoza ran for office in the 1st Legislative District with the support of the regular Democratic Organization but narrowly lost to independent progressive incumbent Sonia Silva, who was backed by House Speaker Mike Madigan.
-In 2000, with endorsements from Mayor Daley and the Hispanic Democratic Organization, Mendoza ran a second time to secure a position as an Illinois State Representative.
+In 1999, with support from the Hispanic Democratic Organization, she coordinated a controversial aldermanic runoff campaign in Chicago's First Ward for Machine incumbent and mayoral loyalist Jesse Granato.
+The following year, with endorsements from Mayor Daley and the Hispanic Democratic Organization, Mendoza ran a second time to secure a position as an Illinois State Representative.
 At 28, she became the youngest member of the 92nd Illinois General Assembly.

 During her tenure, Mendoza chaired the International Trade and Commerce Committee, Vice-chairwoman of the Bio-Technology Committee and was a member of the Labor, Public Utilities and Railroad Industry committees of the House.
 She co-chaired the Conference of Women Legislators, helped establish the first Illinois Legislative Latino Caucus, and passed a bill to provide school children with breakfast.

 Mendoza served as an Illinois Democratic delegate in the primary elections for presidential candidates Al Gore in 2000 and John Kerry in 2004.
 In 2002, she visited the African countries of Uganda and Tanzania as a delegate for the American Council of Young Political Leaders.
 In June 2004, the State Department selected Mendoza to represent the National Democratic Party in Brazil, where she debated the party's presidential platform.
 In 2010, Mendoza was a member of a delegation of U.S. elected women from across the nation selected by the National Foundation for Women Legislators (NFWL) in conjunction with the U.S. Department of State, who served as official Election Observers of the Iraqi elections in Baghdad.

 City Clerk of Chicago (2011–2016)

 Mendoza was the first woman elected City Clerk in Chicago.

-Mendoza was the first woman to hold the position of City Clerk in Chicago.As the 43rd City Clerk of Chicago, Mendoza used technology to modernize and improve city services, such as an online document management system and year-round city vehicle sticker sales.
+Mendoza was the first woman to hold the position of City Clerk in Chicago.
+As the 43rd City Clerk of Chicago, Mendoza used technology to modernize and improve city services, such as an online document management system and year-round city vehicle sticker sales.
 She also worked to modernize the city's infrastructure, including expanding services for minority and immigrant communities.

 After her election in 2011, she managed an office that generated over $100 million annually from vehicle sticker sales.
 She reformed the city's vehicle sticker program from an annual event in place since 1908 to a year-round system, achieving an annual savings of approximately $4 million.

 She initiated the Companion Animal and Consumer Protection Ordinance, which prohibited Chicago pet stores from selling dogs, cats or rabbits unless sourced from humane shelters or animal rescues.